omarekik/MazeCli/README.md

 █     █ █          xx
 ███████████████████ E
 ```
-The short form of this same command is `./Maze/maze -x`
+The short form of this same command is `./maze -x`

 ## Open items to improve performance:

-* Dockerize the CLI
 * Package the CLI as a Conan module